Family Nurse Practitioner (MSN-FNP)

 For MSN-FNP Fall Admission:

-Completed Application Priority* Deadline February 1
+Completed Application Priority* Deadline is February 1.

-The Completed Standard Application Fall deadline is June 15
+The Completed Standard Application Fall Deadline is June 15.

 *Applications must be complete by the priority deadline*to be considered for certain types of funding.